Information about Benidipine

-Benidipine is used in the treatment of increased blood pressure
+Benidipine is used in the treatment of Hypertension (high blood pressure) and subarachnoid haemorrhage.

 - ₹85 to ₹145Alniche Life Sciences Pvt Ltd2 variant(s)

 - You have been prescribed Benidipine to improve your blood pressure and/or to reduce the number and severity of angina attacks.

 - Lowering blood pressure reduces the chance of future heart attack & stroke.